bmondal94/Machine-Learning-Bandgap-Phase-Diagram/README.md

 Further, we have developed efficient machine-learning models to accelerate such mapping in multinary systems.
 We show the application and great benefit of this new predictive mapping on device design.

-## General density-functinal-theory computational setup
+## General density functional theory computational setup
 General computational setup.

 * Periodic DFT using VASP-5.4.4